-US Census Bureau data tells us that 99.7% of US employer firms are small businesses and they account for 64 percent of net new private-sector jobs.
+US Census Bureau data tells us that 99.7% of US employer firms are small businesses, accounting for 64 percent of net new private-sector jobs.
 And the largest amount of the nation’s money flows through small business accounts.

 It’s why cybercriminals have turned small business identity theft into a big business.
 We hear about enterprise companies and data breaches – which are serious – but we don’t often hear much about the damage done to small businesses because of identity theft.
 Here are seven tips, but first, let’s look at why small businesses make such easy targets.

 Small businesses – especially if they are incorporated or an LLC – make easy targets for cybercriminals.
 Much of the information is publicly available.
-It’s simple for someone interested in stealing a small business identity to find out even critical tax information like EIN numbers.
+It’s simple for someone interested in stealing a small business identity to find even critical tax information like EINs.
 The more information a hacker can find, the easier it gets to fish out the rest.

 Why go after a small business instead of individuals?
 It’s where the money is.
 Cybercriminals want small business credentials for the reasons why these companies incorporate or form LLCs.
 A business can get credit cards and access to loans with higher limits than these financial institutions offer an individual.

-- Using this and other information that’s available from public sources or human engineering, they open a business credit card account in the company’s name
+- Using this and other information available from public sources or human engineering, they open a business credit card account in the company’s name.

 Even worse, fewer business credit cards offer the security of stop-loss protection.
 It’s a common feature for consumer credit cards issued to individuals.